How to Spot a Hot Water Slab Leak Without Any Special Tools

 Hear the Noises Carefully

 When it’s quiet in your house, especially at night, your ears can play a critical role in spotting a leak beneath the slab.
-The sole audible indication of a concealed leak is frequently the resonant sound of flowing hot water lines somewhere it shouldn’t be.
+The only audible indication of a concealed leak is frequently the resonant sound of flowing hot water lines somewhere it shouldn’t be.

 Examine Your Pipes